nadeemkhan89/Gift-Buyer-Parser-New/README.md

 ## ⚠️ Compliance Notice

-> **Legal Advisory**: This tool is intended for legitimate gift management and personal use.
-Users must comply with Telegram's Terms of Service and applicable laws.
+> **Legal Advisory**: This tool is intended for legitimate NFT gift management and personal use.
+Users must comply with Telegram's Terms of Service and applicable blockchain regulations.

 ---